Drake’s The Man

 Written by Sophie Milrom, illustration by Charlotte Fassler.

 Kanye is a god, but Drake is the man.

 I would estimate that roughly 65% of the music I’ve listened to this past month was by Drake.
 Not since my love affair with Kanye West’s College Dropout album have I been so compulsively loyal to one artist when it comes time to unwind, exercise, or have a dance party with my best friend (and occasionally my Swiffer wetjet).

-This past weekend I was at a barbecue where an acquaintance told me that he too has been on a Drake binge.
+Recently, I was at a social event where an acquaintance told me that he too has been on a Drake binge.
 Apparently this obsession led him to visit Aubrey Drake Graham’s Wikipedia page, according to which no other rap artist has had more number one singles on the Billboard charts.
 I didn’t believe him.

 Hip-hop has been my music genre of choice for many years.
 Having been a very devoted Kanye West fan for almost a decade, I found it hard to believe that in such a short time Drake has had more chart-toppers than Yeezy or even his BFF, Hova (of course we are on a nickname basis), but lo and behold, it’s true.

 I kind of hoped that Drake’s fast-tracked success was attributable to him having had a bar mitzvah, since I would then also have that leg up.
 But as I bounced through the aisles of CVS yesterday mouthing the words to The Motto, I had an epiphany about the secret sauce recipe for Drake’s popularity: he produces low common denominator rap.